Speedy0214/Speedy0214.github.io/_posts/2019-11-06-Py-Tutorial.md

         First line.
         Second line.
 ```
-> If you don’t want characters prefaced by to be interpreted as special characters, you can use raw strings by adding an r before the first quote:
+> If you don't want characters prefaced by to be interpreted as special characters, you can use raw strings by adding an r before the first quote:
 ```python
     111
 ```